Kevin Loughery: Broadcasting career

-Loughery was a longtime on-and-off broadcaster for CBS Sports' coverage of the NBA throughout the '80s, calling regular season and late playoff games.
+Loughery was a longtime on-and-off broadcaster and color commentator for CBS Sports' coverage of the NBA throughout the '80s, calling regular season and late playoff games.
+Among other things, Loughery worked with Dick Stockton during the 1981 NBA playoffs; Loughery and Hubie Brown worked as halftime analysts during the 1982 NBA Finals; and he worked with Brent Musburger in covering the 1983 NBA playoffs and 1984 NBA playoffs for CBS.
+He worked again at CBS in 1990.

 After being fired as Washington's coach in January 1988, Loughery worked in broadcasting again, doing part-time work for TBS and TNT.
+He also broadcast Continental Basketball Association games for ESPN during the 1987 to 1989 seasons.

 After his stint coaching the Heat, Loughery went back into broadcasting, first working with CNN/SI until 2002 when they folded.
 Loughery, who at times contributed as a guest for ESPN Radio, then joined ESPN Radio's broadcast of the 2002 NBA Finals as a guest, later being hired full-time by ESPN for their radio broadcasts of the NBA starting with the 2002–03 season.